 Revamping the Modern Diet

-Refined sugar, starch, and the phytic acid in grains can all lead to acidic conditions in the mouth, and eventual tooth demineralization as the acid wears down your enamel.
+Refined sugar, starch, and the phytic acid in grains, legumes, and unsoaked nuts can all lead to acidic conditions in the mouth, and eventual tooth demineralization as the acid wears down your enamel.
 Cutting back on your sugar and starch intake is a must for healthy teeth, but phytic acid may be your mouth’s worst enemy.

 You see, just like animals, plants use defense mechanisms to ensure their survival.
 Plants like wheat and barley contain indigestible compounds (such as gluten and phytic acid) that allow their seeds to pass through animals and humans intact, ready to hit the ground fertilized and ready to grow.
 The problem is that they don’t pass through benignly—they steal as they go.